dalibo/pitrery/install_2.5.md

 The `check` action can check if a configuration file is correct.
-The action tests if the backup directory is reachable, if WAL archiving can be done with `archive_wal`, if PostgreSQL is up and properly configured for PITR and if the current user can actually backup the files.
+The action tests if the backup directory is reachable, if WAL archiving can be done with `archive_xlog`, if PostgreSQL is up and properly configured for PITR and if the current user can actually backup the files.